randylien/oren.github.com/posts/js-source-analysis.md

 It's important to get an idea of the maintainability of your codebase.
 I am using a great tool called [plato](https://github.com/jsoverson/plato) that doing exatly that.
 You run it against your js files and it generate a beautiful website that gives you a visual insight about the health of your project.

+First, install it

+    npm install plato -g

+Now run it and give it your project's Javascript files:

     plato -d report-folder *.js mocks/*.js test/integration/*.js test/unit/*.js lwes/*.js

 Here is a snapshot of a project I worked on: